Flying Fish Swim Team

 Flying Fish coaches are present at every meet in which Flying Fish swimmers are entered.
-One of your practice group coaches will greet you on deck, help you figure out where to put your swim gear, warm you up and talk to you after all your races.
+One of your practice group coaches will greet you on deck, help you figure out where to put your swim gear, lead your warmup and talk to you after all your races.

 Parents are generally not allowed on the pool deck unless they are officiating or timing.
 We need to supply volunteer officials and timers for every meet we enter.
-Sign up sheets for timing at meets are posted at the YWCA the week before a meet.
 If your child is swimming in a meet, please volunteer to time during a shift.
-Officials receive training, which is available on a weekend several times a year.
+Officials receive training, which is available several times a year.
 Let us know if you’re interested!

 What a swimmer should bring to a meet

 - Team suit, goggles, deck shoes, and a Flying Fish swim cap.
 You may want to bring two pairs of goggles to play it on the safe side – they have a way of getting lost or breaking!

 - Several towels.